Geometric computation of Christoffel functions on planar convex domains: Main geometric result

 \begin{remark} Recalling~\eqref{eqn:John}, by the definition of ${\Q}$ from the proof of~\cref{lem:repres D}, one can easily see that $\wt {\Q}D\subset (2+\delta)B\subset 4B$.
 Next, by~\eqref{eqn:Qxy} and~\eqref{eqn:tilde f prime at 0}

 so ${\Q}D\subset 16B$, which we will need later. \end{remark}

+Now we proceed to the second lemma, which contains the key auxiliary result.
 For $f$ from \cref{lem:repres D}, we will build a parabola bounding $f$ from above while being below $(0,\delta)$ (see~\eqref{eqn:parabola above}), and two supporting lines to $f$ which will be used to construct the required parallelogram: one is $y=0$ and the other one will be given by $\ell$ (see~\eqref{eqn:support}).
 The supporting lines need to be ``close'' to $(0,\delta)$, which is automatic for $y=0$ and is quantified in~\eqref{eqn:bound on parameters} for $\ell$.

 \begin{lemma} Suppose $f:[-1,1]\to[0,\frac13]$ is a convex function such that $f(0)=f'_+(0)=0$ and $|f'_\pm(x)|\le 2$ for $x\in[-1,1]$.
 Assume, in addition, that $0<\frac\delta2<f(-1)+f(1)$.
 Then there exist $k>0$, $\xi\in[-1,1]\setminus\{0\}$, and a linear function $\ell(x)=\alpha x-\beta$ with $|\alpha|,\beta\in(0,2]$, such that